riosengineer/cloudflare-bicep-deploy/README.md

 This project provides a Bicep extension that enables you to create CloudFlare DNS records directly from your Azure Bicep templates.

+> [!NOTE]
-> **Note:** This is an experimental Bicep feature and is subject to change.
+> This is an experimental Bicep feature and is subject to change.
 Do not use it in production.

 ## ⚡ Current Capabilities